 The following recipe is another variation on this simple yet delicious theme.
 It also happens to be quick, economical, and the perfect way to enjoy the season’s best vine ripened tomatoes and fresh herbs.
 Sweet basil, of course, is traditional and happens to be quite plentiful in my garden right now.
 (A funny aside: When I pinch back the herbs and greens in our garden, I give the extras to our backyard chickens who go crazy for them.
 So far, the eggs still don’t have a basil or kale flavor, but I am convinced that the more greens they eat the more orange their yolks become!)

 If you prefer some complexity, try adding a sprinkle of fresh parsley for a bitter counterbalance to the sweet basil.
-Here, I forgo fresh mozzarella, which is often blander stateside than in Italy where mozzarella is traditionally made fresh every day.
+Here, I forgo fresh mozzarella, which is often blander here in the United States than in Italy, where mozzarella is traditionally made fresh every day.
 Also, fresh mozzarella often releases water when cooked, and no one wants watery eggs!
 I love this recipe with a combination of Sargento’s thickly shredded, all-natural mozzarella and their more finely shredded 6 Cheese Italian blend.
 If you like Parmesan, add a sprinkling of that, too.
 Either way, this is an easy, protein-packed dish that may be enjoyed for any meal.
 Good, crusty bread or a side of toast is the perfect accompaniment.

 - 1-2 eggs, depending on appetite